-- ▼ The school HVAC system is in good, working order. - ✓ HVAC systems are set to maximize indoor/outdoor air exchange unless outdoor conditions (recent fire, very high outside temperature, high pollen count, etc.) make this inappropriate. - ✓ Portable, high-efficiency air cleaners have been installed if feasible. - ✓ Doors and windows are kept open during the school day if feasible and if outdoor conditions make this appropriate. - Air filters have been upgraded to the highest efficiency possible. - Other:
+- The school HVAC system is in good, working order. - HVAC systems are set to maximize indoor/outdoor air exchange unless outdoor conditions (recent fire, very high outside temperature, high pollen count, etc.) make this inappropriate. - Portable, high-efficiency air cleaners have been installed if feasible. - Doors and windows are kept open during the school day if feasible and if outdoor conditions make this appropriate. - Air filters have been upgraded to the highest efficiency possible. - Other:

-Ionization has been add to our HVAC systems
+Ionization will be add to the HVAC system